gangrif/veilid-server-ubi/README.md

 And then run it using:

-`podman run -p 5150:5150 -v /path/to/my/veilid.conf:/data/veilid.conf:Z veilid-server`
+`podman run -p 5150:5150 \
+  -v /path/to/my/veilid.conf:/data/veilid.conf:Z \
+  -v /path/to/my/veilid-data:/var/db/veilid-server:Z \
+  veilid-server`

 ## Build and run on Docker